RekhaNSamudra/mutualfund_portfolio/README.md

 2. What more you would have done if you had more time, If there is anything.

 -> UI styling can be made better
--> Debouncing could have been added in search
 -> react-virtualized List, auto-sizer could have been used -> could have added responsiveness to the web app